-- Help home owners lodge a claim for faulty or unsatisfactory building work with a builder.
+- Help you as the homeowner lodge a claim for faulty or unsatisfactory building work with a builder

-- Help lodge a claim with your insurer if the builder is no longer around.
+- Help you lodge a claim with your insurer if the builder is no longer in business

 - Provide Owner Builders wanting to sell, with a Home Owners Warranty (HOW) report for their HOW insurer.